hkaur008/List-Of-Active-Repositories/README.md

 |[One4All](https://github.com/Surajv311/one4All)|List of  opportunities, Student Amassador program, hackathons and much more|

-If you like this you can ⭐ it, do add some pull request or leave link in issues if you know some more great repositories 😊💕 I will be upadting this every weeekend
+If you like this you can ⭐ it, do add some pull request or leave link in issues if you know some more great repositories 😊💕
+I will be upadting this every weeekend (Saturday) .